 “This is not a moral judgment,” he added.
 “I’m not saying you’re bad for doing this.
 I’m guilty of this myself.
 But the pitfall is real.
 Focus on the static form first and foremost.
 This may be the only thing some readers see.
 Don’t allow technical matters (i.e., web development) to eat too much of your attention.
 And don’t fear plain visualizations: it’s the insight that matters, not whether it’s gussied up.”

-So if plain visualizations are not to be feared, let’s continue to explore the possibilities of D3, with or without Observable, being the platform that enables the exploration.
+So if plain visualizations are not to be feared, let’s continue to explore the possibilities of D3, with or without Observable, being the platform that enables the exploration and data visualization.
 Observable remains committed to the D3 community.
-If you’re on the fence, or not quite an Observable user, consider signing up today to get started creating data visualizations and dashboards for free.